 - What could you do to draw your child’s heart toward God?

 I love those questions.

 What would you teach if there were no standards?

-We need to think about these questions when we are developing a plan for our homeschools so that we will be preparing our sons for what God has in store for their lives – rather than trying to give them a Plain Jane, one size fits all education which will destroy their love for learning.
+We need to think about these questions when we are developing a plan for our homeschools so that we will prepare our sons for what God has in store for their lives – rather than trying to give them a Plain Jane, one size fits all education which will destroy their love for learning.

 My son will never be a mathematician or anything which forces him to use large amounts of math every day.
-But he will have more time to discover what he’s really good at now that we aren’t forcing him to focus on a subject which confounds him quite so much.
+But he will have more time to discover what he’s really good at now that we aren’t forcing him to focus on a subject which confounds him so much.

 We need to try to ignite our kids’ passions rather than dull their senses by trying to pack their brains full of meaningless facts and figures.
-Give your son an education which is tailor-made for him and you won’t hear him complaining anymore that he’ll never use what he’s learning.
+Give your son an education which is tailor made for him and you won’t hear him complaining anymore that he’ll never use what he’s learning.

 Question: What have you changed up in your homeschool which has made a difference for your kids?
 Do you have any tips you can share that have helped your children to be excited about learning?
 Please leave a comment below.